Installing DataStax Enterprise using the binary tarball

 $ sudo mkdir -p /var/lib/cassandra; sudo chown -R $USER: $GROUP /var/lib/cassandra $ sudo mkdir -p /var/log/cassandra; sudo chown -R $USER: $GROUP /var/log/cassandra $ sudo mkdir -p /var/lib/spark; sudo chown -R $USER: $GROUP /var/lib/spark $ sudo mkdir -p /var/log/spark; sudo chown -R $USER: $GROUP /var/log/spark

-(Optional) If you do not want to use the default data and logging directories,
+If you do not want to use the default data and logging directories, you can

 Make the directories for data and logging directories: